meeduse/Samples/Scheduler/Readme.md

-The Scheduler Sample contains the artifects used in our MODEVVA 2022 Workshop paper: Visual Animation of B Specifications using Domain-Specific Languages
+The Scheduler Sample contains the artifects used in our MODEVVA 2022 Workshop paper:Visual Animation of B Specifications using Executable DSLs

 1. Prerequits to use this project are ECLIPSE and MEEDUSE